Human pathogen: Viral

-This type of pathogen is not cellular, and is instead composed of either RNA (Ribonucleic acid) or DNA (Deoxyribonucleic acid) within a protein shell - the capsid.
+This type of pathogen is not cellular; instead a protein shell (the capsid) encases either RNA (Ribonucleic acid) or DNA (Deoxyribonucleic acid).
 Pathogenic viruses infiltrate host cells and manipulate the organelles within the cell such as the Ribosomes, Golgi Apparatus, and Endoplasmic Reticulum in order to multiply which commonly results in the death of the host cell via cellular decay.
 All the viruses that were contained within the lipid bilayer of the cell membrane are then released into the intercellular matrix to infect neighboring cells to continue the viral life cycle.

-The white blood cells are responsible for swallowing up the virus using a mechanism known as endocytosis within the extracellular matrix to reduce and fight the infection.
-The components within the white blood cell are responsible for destroying the virus and recycling it's components for the body to use.
+White blood cells surround and consume the virus using a mechanism known as phagocytosis (a type of endocytosis) within the extracellular matrix to reduce and fight the infection.
+The components within the white blood cell are responsible for destroying the virus and recycling its components for the body to use.